Akersville Road

 Akersville Road is a locally maintained road located in Macon County in Middle Tennessee and in Allen and Monroe counties in South Central Kentucky.
 The Tennessee section of the road is maintained by the Macon County Highway Department, while the Kentucky section of the road is maintained by the Kentucky Transportation Cabinet.
 County road logs identify this road as CR 1054.
 The total mileage is estimated at 16.7 mi long.

-Route description
+Road description

 The road begins at a junction with traffic light on Tennessee State Route 10 (SR 10, Scottsville Road), and turns at the corner of Coolidge Road and Sneed Boulevard.
-After the left turn, it follows a north-northeasterly path and ends at the Kentucky state line, where it becomes Section A of Kentucky Route 87 (KY 87), still bearing the Akersville Road name, into Allen and Monroe counties in South Central Kentucky.
+After the left turn, it follows a north-northeasterly path and crosses the Kentucky state line, where it becomes Kentucky Route 87 (KY 87), but retaining the Akersville Road name, into southeastern Allen and western Monroe counties in South Central Kentucky.

 In length, the total length of the road's Tennessee run is 8.3 mi long, while its Kentucky length is 8.686 mi.